Write a comment

 Finely chop the cabbage - photo step 8

-9. When the potatoes are almost ready, carefully pour the contents of the pan into the pot, add the chopped cabbage, and after the borscht comes to a boil again, cook it for another 3-5 minutes over low heat.
+9. When the potatoes are almost ready, carefully pour the contents of the pan into the pot.
+Add the chopped cabbage, and after the borscht comes to a boil again, cook for another 3-5 minutes over low heat.
 Ideally, the cabbage should be slightly boiled but remain crunchy.
-At this stage, if necessary, add salt to the borscht, and if the broth has significantly evaporated, add boiling water.
+At this stage, add salt if necessary, and if the broth has significantly evaporated, add boiling water.

 Preparing borscht - photo step 9